ClaraKellermannBryant/Graduate-Self-Assessment/README.md

 The following criteria demonstrate the areas in which my skills from this program reside:

 ## Penetration Testing
+In the penetration testing category, I was tasked with conducting social engineering attacks with Nmap, SET, and Metasploit.
+After performing the attacks in a simulated environment, I was placed in the role of incident responder to identify, prepare, analyze, contain, eradicate, and recover from the events.
+Snort, Windows Event Viewer, and the implementation of access control were incorporated as well.

 ## Vulnerability and Risk Assessment